 On November 11, 2003, using the RV chapter of the Alumni Association as a model for a nationwide chapter of alumni that share a common interest, the USNA Out alumni applied for recognition as an official chapter of the U.S. Naval Academy Alumni Association.
 Unfortunately, the proposed bylaws for the proposed chapter contained mission objectives which were counter to the mission of the Alumni Association.
 Three weeks later, the USNA Alumni Association Board of Trustees unanimously rejected the proposed chapter’s application on the grounds that it was “a special interest chapter” and “not geographically based.”
 This was a somewhat confusing rejection for the applicants, as at the time, the RV chapter proudly proclaimed on their chapter website that they were “the only nation-wide chapter for those alumni that had a special interest in Recreational Vehicles.”

-Given the guidance provided in this first rejection, the alumni of USNA Out regrouped and formed a chapter geographically based in the Castro of San Francisco, once a predominantly gay neighborhood of San Francisco, but now one of the more exclusive and conservative neighborhoods in Northern California.
+Given the guidance provided in this first rejection, the alumni of USNA Out regrouped and formed a chapter geographically based in the Castro of San Francisco.
 The neighborhood is home to about a dozen of the USNA Out members and a “second home” to many of the others.
 In December, 2004, this second application for a chapter was rejected, again for being a “special interest” chapter and because many of the members did not have a primary residence in the Castro.

 In June 2007, the GLBT Historical Society in San Francisco opened an exhibit “Gays in the Military.”
 Several USNA Out members were prominently featured in the exhibit’s displays.
 From the interest developed from this exhibit, USNA Out founding member Steve Clark Hall began the USNA Out member profiles project, the “Faces of USNA Out.”
 This project for the first time put a very public real face on who the LGBT Alumni of the U. S. Naval Academy really were.